 Mastering SSRS Report Design: Cross-Chart Filtering and Repeating Headers

-SQL Server Reporting Services (SSRS) is not just about displaying data; it’s about presenting it in an interactive and user-friendly manner.
+SQL Server Reporting Services (SSRS) is not just about displaying data; it’s about presenting it in a way that is clear and easy to work with.
 This post explores two sophisticated features: creating cross-chart filtering refresh effects and ensuring column headings repeat across multiple pages.

 Creating Cross-Chart Filtering in SSRS Reports